-After receiving a gift, attending a dinner party, or leaving someone's house from an overnight stay, you know you need to write a thank you note, but you might not know exactly what to say.
+After receiving a gift, attending a dinner party, or leaving someone's house from an overnight stay, you know you need to write a thank you note.
+However, you might not know exactly what to say.
 Most people want to send them, but it can be a huge struggle for some.
 They don't always know how to put their thoughts into words.

 If you are at a loss for words when you sit down with paper and pen and try to write something to show gratitude for someone else's generosity, follow this advice.
 You don't have to use fancy wording or write anything worthy of an award.

 Of course, you'll need to use some of your own wording, but with a basic outline, it shouldn't take too long to jot a thank you note to let others know how much you appreciate their gift, their hospitality, or their thoughtfulness.

 You might think that the importance of showing gratitude in your note is a given.
 However, there are some people who overlook writing a simple "Thank you," even though that was the purpose of the note.
 Even if you don't care for the gift, you should send a thank you note with an emphasis on the person's thoughtfulness.